NuGet/NuGet.Operations/docs/services/work/Deployment.md

 ## Deployment Process

-### 0. Start the NuGet Ops Console
+### Part 0.
+Prepare for Deployment
+First, download the following artifacts from the build you plan to deploy:

+	Services/Work/NuGet.Services.Work.Cloud.cspkg
+	Services/Work/NuGet.Services.Work.Database.dacpac

-In root of a clone of the NuGetApi repository, invoke ".\ops" to enter the Ops Console.
+Then, enter the ops console: In a console window at the root of a clone of the NuGetApi repository, build the solution by running `.\build`, then run `.\ops` to enter the Ops Console.
 If you have not yet configured Ops, see [Configuring NuOps](../../ops/README.md).
 Enter the target environment by running the following command

 ```posh
 env target
 ```

-(Where _target_ is the environment you are deploying to)
+(Where _target_ is the environment you are deploying to, use `env` with no arguments to see a list)

 Verify that 'nucmd' is working by running the following command